matldupont/react-ottawa-gatsby/src/slides.md

 ---

-- Code and data splitting out of the box.

-- A layer above Webpack and Babel

-- Generates a PWA

 - Loads only what it needs to get started

 - Prefetches from other pages to speed up navigation

+- Default starter generates a Progressive Web App

 ---

-## Here's where shit gets crazy...
+## Here's where shit gets really crazy...

 ---

-## You pull your data from anywhere using GraphQL!
+## You pull your site data from anywhere using GraphQL!

 ---